EugeneSunrise/Darkless/README.md

 # Darkless
 ~~Remote Access Trojan~~ Remote Administration Tool
-- .NET6 C# 10
+- .NET7 C# 11
+- MVVM
 - WPF
 - Client - Server - Client
+- The builder will be written in Native AOT(Still thinking about this)
-- Project frozen until spring 2023
+- Release ~summer 2023

 # Showcase